Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 ## Customization
 The SDK can be customized to fit your application’s look and feel via the UIAppearance pattern.
 Check out our sample project on how to use it.
-- General: disable blur, background color, foreground color, font
+- General: disable blur, blur style, background color, foreground color, font
 - Navigation bar: title image, title color, tint color and bar tint color
 - Positive button (Submit): title color and background
 - Negative button (Cancel): title color and background